 It's summer in the city and it. is.
 Glorious!

 There is no end to outdoor activities to enjoy and soak up all the sunshine.
-Here are five ways to spend a weekend around the river in Saskatoon.
+Here are six ways to spend a weekend around the river in Saskatoon.

 1. Ride the Prairie Lily